If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 You can choose to work for a record label as a songwriter, or you could reach out to independent singers offering your lyric writing services.

-You can also opt to sell your lyrics online, on marketplace-like platforms like Songbay, where literally anyone, like professional songwriters, musicians, and lyricists, could be searching for lyrics.
+You can also opt to sell your lyrics online, on marketplace-like platforms (Songbay), where literally anyone, like professional songwriters, musicians, and lyricists, could be searching for lyrics.

 BUT before you sell your lyrics online, you have to first make sure that you own the rights to the lyrics that you are intending to sell.